@svelte-put/inline-svg

 Q: When to use which?

-A: If you do not know in advance what SVGs to inline, or if your SVG is huge but only conditionally rendered: use @svelte-put/inline-svg
+A: If you do not know in advance what SVGs to inline, or if your SVG is huge but only conditionally rendered: use Svelte action runtime strategy.
+Otherwise, especially for static icons and pictograms, use Svelte preprocessor compile-time strategy.

 Q: Do I really need this package?